awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 + AWS Certificate Manager \(ACM\) – For more information, see [ACM Private Key Security](http://docs.aws.amazon.com/acm/latest/userguide/kms.html) in the *AWS Certificate Manager User Guide*\.

 For example, the following policy statement uses the `kms:GrantIsForAWSResource` condition key to allow a user to create grants only through one of the integrated services in the preceding list\.
 It does not allow the user to create grants directly\.
-The following example shows a policy statement in a key policy\.
+The example shows a policy statement in a key policy\.

 ```
 {